Tax Preparation Help

 Selling Price

 Personal property.
 The selling price of your home does not include amounts you received for personal property sold with your home.
 Personal property is property that is not a permanent part of the home.
-Examples are furniture, draperies, and lawn equipment.
+Examples are furniture, draperies, rugs, a washer and dryer, and lawn equipment.
 Separately stated amounts you received for these items should not be shown on Form 1099-S (discussed later).
 Any gains from sales of personal property must be included in your income.

 Payment by employer.
 You may have to sell your home because of a job transfer.
 If your employer pays you for a loss on the sale or for your selling expenses, do not include the payment as part of the selling price.
 Your employer will include it as wages in box 1 of your Form W-2 and you will include it on Form 1040, line 7, or on Form 1040NR, line 8.